 Tracy Rubman, Yoga Instructor

 Tracy started doing yoga in 2000 after her Lupus doctor suggested hot yoga may allow her to reduce her medication load.
-Voila … No lupus medication and virtually symptom free for 10+ years.
+Voila … No lupus medication and virtually symptom-free for 10+ years.
 She became a very regular student and decided to solidify her commitment by becoming a yoga teacher in 2005.
 Teaching yoga and watching students change their lives is a gift.
-Yoga keeps her healthy so I can also enjoy spending time with family and friends, skiing and flying small airplanes.
-When she is not teaching or practicing yoga, Tracy works as an intensive special educator and is a mother of one girl and three boys 20,14 and 11.She is overjoyed to say her children have started doing yoga with her.
+Yoga keeps her healthy so I can also enjoy spending time with family and friends, skiing and flying small aeroplanes.
+When she is not teaching or practising yoga, Tracy works as an intensive special educator and is a mother of one girl and three boys 20,14 and 11.She is overjoyed to say her children have started doing yoga with her.

 Francesca Parnham, Yoga Instructor

 Francesca attended her first Bikram Yoga class in 2011.
 Admittedly, she has never been a person who’s enjoyed being in the heat.
 Now, all of the irritation and frustration has gone away and summer is her favorite time to practice!
 As a student of the yoga, Francesca dedicates tremendous energy and time focusing on learning and developing her personal practice.
 She constantly challenges herself to continuing her education and knowledge of the practice and it’s tremendous benefits.
 Yoga has given her the ability to stay present in life’s most challenging moments and helps her lead a balanced life.
 Francesca is an outdoor enthusiast, avid skier and mountain biker, and self-proclaimed foodie.
 Francesca teaches with care and compassion and is overwhelmingly inspired by her students’ motivation and dedication to their own personal practice.
 Visit Francesca at Bikram Yoga Happy Valley & West Linn Studios in Portland, OR.
 Keep it hot!